kubernetes/kubernetes/docs/getting-started-guides/docker-multinode.md

 2. All machines can communicate with each other, no need to connect Internet (but should configure to use private docker registry in this case).
 3. All the remote servers are ssh accessible.
-4. If your machines were onced provisoned before, [Tear Down](#tear-down) first is highly recommended.
+4. If your machines were once deployed before, [Tear Down](#tear-down) first is highly recommended.

 ## Overview